nuxeo/FunkLoad/README.txt

   fl-run-test myfile.py -V
-                        Run default set of tests and view in real time each page fetch with firefox. fl-run-test -h
+                        Run default set of tests and view in real time each page fetch with firefox. fl-run-test  myfile.py MyTestCase.testSomething -l 3 -n 100 Run MyTestCase.testSomething, reload one hundred
+                        time the page 3 without concurrency and as fast as possible.
+Output response time stats.
+You can loop on many pages using slice -l 2:4. fl-run-test -h
                         More options.